Tape: A Cellular Automata Benchmark for Evaluating Rule-Shift Generalization in Reinforcement Learning: Introduction

 \section{Introduction}

-A persistent gap in reinforcement learning (RL) is that strong in-distribution (ID) performance often fails to translate to out-of-distribution (OOD) robustness when environment dynamics change \citep{dulacarnold2021challenge,kirk2021survey}.
-This issue is difficult to study in standard benchmarks because the source of distribution shift is often ambiguous (changes in visuals, goals, physics parameters, etc.), and because evaluation protocols vary widely.
+A persistent RL research gap is the mismatch between strong in-distribution (ID) optimization and reliable out-of-distribution (OOD) control when transition laws shift \citep{dulacarnold2021challenge,kirk2021survey,packer2018assessing}.
+In many existing suites, OOD labels aggregate multiple perturbation sources (visual appearance, goals, dynamics coefficients, reward shaping), which weakens attribution from observed degradation to a specific mechanism \citep{cobbe2020procgen,kirk2021survey}.
+Consider an agent in a discrete controlled system: it observes a 1D binary tape, applies local interventions, and the environment evolves deterministically.
+The transition law is governed by an unobserved rule $z$ that maps local neighborhoods to the next tape configuration.
+During training, $z$ is fixed within each episode but varies across episodes; during evaluation, rules are sampled from a disjoint holdout set.
+The central research question is whether policy learning recovers transferable structure or overfits rule realizations seen during training.

-We focus on a particularly clean form of shift: \emph{rule shifts} in latent environment dynamics.
-To study this, we introduce \Tape{}, a controlled environment derived from one-dimensional cellular automata (CA) \citep{wolfram1983statmech,wolfram2002anks}.
+We isolate \emph{rule shifts} in latent transition dynamics.
+Specifically, \textbf{OOD} denotes evaluation on held-out rules $z\in\mathcal{Z}_{\mathrm{test}}$ with $\mathcal{Z}_{\mathrm{test}}\cap\mathcal{Z}_{\mathrm{train}}=\emptyset$, while the observation/action interface and goals remain fixed; this definition excludes unrelated forms of nonstationarity.
+To study this, we introduce \Tape{}, a controlled environment derived from one-dimensional elementary cellular automata (CA) \citep{wolfram1983statmech,wolfram2002anks}.
 In \Tape{}, each task is defined by a latent CA update rule, while the observation/action interface remains fixed.
-This enables exact splits where only the transition rule changes between training and test tasks.
+This enables exact splits where only the transition rule changes between training and test tasks. \Cref{fig:tape} shows a concrete step-by-step rollout under a fixed latent rule ($z{=}30$, $L{=}8$): each column is one time step (action then CA update).

-\paragraph{Positioning.} This paper is structured as a \textbf{benchmark and analysis} contribution, not a "new algorithm beats baselines" paper.
-Our key claim is diagnostic: rule-shift OOD exposes brittleness in widely used RL families, and the combination of controlled splits plus proper statistical reporting is necessary to make such conclusions credible.

-\paragraph{A brief inspiration note (optional).} Our internal implementation was initially motivated by a user-defined cognitive taxonomy; we do not treat this as a scientific theory and we avoid non-standard terminology in the paper.

-\paragraph{Contributions.} \begin{itemize}[leftmargin=*,itemsep=2pt] \item \textbf{Benchmark.} \Tape{}: a controlled CA-based environment that isolates rule-shift generalization via explicit holdout-rule and holdout-length protocols. \item \textbf{Evaluation standards.} A reproducible pipeline and recommended statistical reporting (replication counts, confidence intervals, and hypothesis testing) for high-variance OOD RL. \item \textbf{Empirical diagnostics.} Using the provided results, we show a large ID--OOD gap and quantify uncertainty in OOD comparisons. \item \textbf{Theory appendix.} Formal identities that connect entropy-reduction objectives to conditional mutual information and expected posterior KL, clarifying what information gain does and does not measure. \end{itemize}